 According to the lawsuit, the Portola home was prematurely sold to Santistevan for $175,000 on March 17, roughly two weeks before the April 2 application closing date and for a higher-than-advertised price.
 Plaintiffs allege Santistevan mortgaged $113,000 of the total before giving Woodbridge a $63,000 bonus.

-The lawsuit further alleges the single-family affordable home at 1412 MacKinnon Avenue was illegally sold to non-qualified investor Kenneth Reed, a mortgage loan officer at Finance America Mortgage.
+The lawsuit further alleges the single-family affordable home at 1412 MacKinnon Avenue was illegally sold to non-qualified investor Kenneth Reed, a mortgage loan officer at Finance America Mortgage, who paid for the home in cash.

 “Mr. Spayde is charged with discriminating against Plaintiff Sorenson in the qualification process of the purchase application to enable his co-worker Kenneth Reed, a wealthy male investor to purchase the designated affordable home.
 Mr. Spayde failed to properly comply with the federal housing and credit laws in the qualification process of the mortgage/lending of 1412 Mackinnon Avenue.
 Mr. Spayde also violated California’s unfair competition laws,” the complaint reads.